mjmcnelis/iS3D2/README.md

 This repository is my updated version of the [iS3D](https://github.com/derekeverett/iS3D) code, which was developed from the particle sampler [iSS](https://github.com/chunshen1987/iSS).

-The code reads in a freezeout surface from the preceding fluid dynamic stage and samples particles from the Cooper-Frye formula using one of five df corrections:
+The code reads in a freezeout surface from the preceding hydrodynamic module and samples particles from the Cooper-Frye formula using one of five df corrections:

     1) Grad 14-moment approximation
     2) RTA Chapman-Enskog expansion